 If you prefer to exert a little less energy, join a Magic Carpet Glide Segway tour along the Riverwalk.
 With sunset and night time tour options, this is a great way to experience the ambiance of downtown Tampa with your love.

-The Downtowner is a completely FREE on demand ride service in an electric low-speed vehicle.
+If you don’t feel like walking, The Downtowner is a completely FREE on demand ride service in an electric low-speed vehicle.
 Request a ride on the app and they will take you where you need to go.
-It’s a great budget friendly option to get from one point along the Riverwalk to another.
+It’s a budget-friendly option to get from one point along the Riverwalk to another.

 Festivals and Events